 Students with special qualifications may apply for permission to enroll in a third course with an additional non-refundable charge.
 Carrying three courses in the AP/EA program is not generally recommended.

 Pre-College Architecture Program

-Pre-College Art Program
+Pre-College Art and Design Program

 Pre-College Drama Program